 Award Type: Single-Year Award

-Application Period Closes: Inquire in the Waynesburg Central High School Guidance Office
+Application Period Closes: Inquire with the scholarship contact.

 - Attend Waynesburg Central High School as a graduating senior.

 - Have a minimum cumulative GPA of 3.5.